boazbk/tcs/lec_11_running_time.md

 However, it can be instantiated with more concrete bounds on the overhead, which would yield predictions such as the _Physical Extended Church-Turing Thesis_   we mentioned before, which would be  experimentally testable.

 In the last hundred+ years of studying and mechanizing computation, no one has yet constructed a scalable computing device (or even gave a convincing blueprint) that violates the extended Church Turing Thesis.
-That said, as we mentioned before, the prospect of _ quantum computing_, if realized, does pose  a serious challenge to this  thesis.
+That said, as we mentioned before  _quantum computing_, if realized, does pose  a serious challenge to this  thesis.
 However, even if the promises of quantum computing are fully realized, it still seems that the extended Church-Turing thesis is fundamentally or "morally" correct, in the sense that, while we do need to adapt the thesis to account for the possibility of quantum computing, its broad outline remains unchanged.
 We are still able to model computation mathematically, we can still treat programs as strings and have a universal program,  and we still have hierarchy and uncomputability results.^[Note that indeed, quantum computing is _not_ a challenge to the Church Turing itself, as a function is computable by a quantum computer if and only if it is computable by a "classical" computer or a NAND++ program.
 It is only the running time of computing the  function that can be affected by moving to the quantum model. ]
 Moreover, for most (though not all!) concrete problems we care about, the prospect of quantum computing does not seem to change their time complexity.